khawley/fr_familiars/README.md

 If it breaks or something goes wrong, send me an issue!
 I'd like to fix it.

 ## Version Changes
+**1.3.3**

+- bug fix with Chests.
+If no chests were opened, the script would break.

 **1.3.2**

  - another important bug fix.
 Needed to support ssl for requests